 We'd also like to know the sculptor.

 Note the dog at Nell's feet.
 As Corgies are to Elizabeth so these spaniels were to Charles II.

 Site: Nell Gwynn statue (1 memorial)

 SW3, Sloane Avenue, Nell Gwynn House

 This 1937 art deco apartment block, by architect G. Kay Green, has a very distinctive frontage.
-The large canopy above the entrance is probably not part of the original design since it partly obscures the relief above.
-From further back one can see that this depicts, a rural scene with, left to right: two cavaliers resting on their swords, two saddled horses, another cavalier with two ladies.
-Below the canopy, above the revolving door, a curved relief depicts: a rural scene with, left to right: a group of 4 cavaliers, one with his sword drawn, a castle, a pair of duelling cavaliers, a group consisting of a person in a long robe (a woman?), a cavalier, a less formally-dressed person (a squire?) and two greyhound-type dogs.
+The large canopy above the entrance is probably not part of the original design since it partly obscures the relief panel above.
+From further back one can see that this depicts a rural scene with, left to right: two cavaliers resting on their swords, two saddled horses, another cavalier with two ladies.
+Below the canopy, above the revolving door, a curved relief depicts: a rural scene with, left to right: a group of 4 cavaliers, one with his sword drawn, a castle, a pair of duelling cavaliers, a group consisting of a person in a long robe (a woman?), a cavalier, a less formally-dressed person (a squire?) and two greyhound-type dogs (a very 1930s motif).
 This must all reference some legend or historical event but it's beyond us.
 Anyone know?